 I Want My Beloved to Be Happy: Joy in the Season 2 Finale, when she encourages Fabian to go be with Nina.
 Friendship version in Season 3 where Mara tells Joy to be with Jerome, though she hates Jerome.

 Jerk Ass: Patricia all the way.
 Right from the beginning she's rude, hostile and downright vicious to poor Nina, who doesn't have a clue as to what she's done to earn her wrath.
 She goes back and forth between being decent to a downright little witch throughout the series.
 The way she just splashed water all over her friend Amber after she told Nina something she wasn't supposed to was crossing a line.
-Her attitude is alienating the rest of her friends and Fabian even calls her out on it.
+Her attitude was alienating the rest of her friends and Fabian even calls her out on it.

 Patricia: Since when did you become her friend instead of mine, Fabian?
 Fabian: Since you became such a witch, Patricia.